Graphite2213/ue4coro/README.md

 This repo is a fork from [UE5Coro](https://github.com/landelare/ue5coro), changed to work with UE4 out of the box.
 I only tested this on a source build of the engine so i cannot guarantee that it will work on a launcher build.

+**NOTE:** This fork is quite substantially behind the UE5 release, missing some new features; As of right now im unable to add these new features as UE4 doesn't support them with minimal changes and im currently focusing on a different project (I might update it one day though).

 ## Installing

 For project-based installations, `git clone` this repository to your project's